Joseph DeLee: Later life and legacy

 DeLee was employed with Northwestern University until 1929, when he aligned with the University of Chicago.
 DeLee authored several editions of Principles and Practice of Obstetrics, which was described as "unequalled in text and illustration."
 DeLee created Our Baby's First Seven Years, a book that parents could use to record the milestones of infancy and childhood.
 The book also provided child care advice.
 More than eight million copies of the book had been sold by 1987.

 William S. Kroger, who DeLee successfully revived as a newborn in 1906, graduated from medical school in 1930 and served a residency under DeLee in obstetrics, gynecology and neuroendocrinology.
 Since his childhood, Kroger had been urged by his mother to follow in the footsteps of the doctor who had saved his life.
 Kroger became a well-known authority on the use of hypnosis in obstetrics and other medical specialties.

 In 1934, the University of Chicago recognized DeLee with its Rosenberger Medal, which is awarded for excellence in research, invention, authorship or other distinctions that benefit humanity.
 DeLee became an emeritus professor at the University of Chicago in 1935.
 In May 1936, DeLee appeared on the cover of Time magazine.
-He died at his Chicago home in April 1942.
+He died at his Chicago home in April 1942, and was buried at Rosehill Cemetery.
 DeLee never married and he was said to have lived constantly at the hospital.
 Author Harold Speert wrote, "Despite his wide professional acclaim, DeLee remained a lonely unhappy man, plagued by excessive sensitivity and by the compulsive tendencies of the perfectionist he was."